Mallcomm

 Calming the chaos with design guidelines

-Working with account managers and developers, I created an internal white label guideline and design system for Mallcomm.
+Working with account managers and lead developers, I created an internal white label guideline and design system for Mallcomm.
+We wanted to show clients the full capabilities of the Mallcomm platform, and ensure satisfaction through accurate app designs.

 The aim was to:

-- reduce time spent recreating templated designs from scratch
+• reduce time spent by designers recreating white label app designs from scratch

-- set the rules for what was customisable per component, or what constituted a bespoke build
+• establish the rules for what was customisable per component for a white labelled app, and which interface changes constituted a bespoke build

 Though documentation isn’t the most glamorous of jobs, it’s one that’s vital for teams scaling up and transitioning into agile.
 This project opened the door to discussing how to make Mallcomm WCAG compliant and address underlying accessibility and UX issues within the platform.